 We’ve been holding a series of public events for people to discuss our plans, ask questions, give feedback and focus on topics to help drive the work forward.

-The first took place at the Albert Hall in Nottingham on Wednesday 1 November 2017, the second was at the Radcliffe Grange Hall on Thursday 1 February 2018 and the third was at Beeston Youth and Community Centre on Thursday 10 May 2018, and our final event took place on Thursday 13 September 2018 at John Godber Centre in Hucknall.
+The first took place at the Albert Hall in Nottingham on Wednesday 1 November 2017, the second was at the Radcliffe Grange Hall on Thursday 1 February 2018, the third was at Beeston Youth and Community Centre on Thursday 10 May 2018, and our final event took place on Thursday 13 September 2018 at John Godber Centre in Hucknall.

 The key documents from the previous meetings are: